Posts of Peril: Detecting Information About Hazards in Text: Introduction

-To summarize, our contributions are as follows: \begin{itemize} \item We curate a new dataset to classify hazards at scale. \item We develop a new model to extract hazards from both social media posts and urban legends. \item We apply this model to newly collected online data, and contrast hazards to alternative indicators of affect. \item We show distinct ways hazards are shared within different datasets, even as their overall prevalence in urban legends confirms the psychological theory of negatively-biased credulity. \end{itemize} Code, data, and annotations are available in the following repository: \url{https://github.com/KeithBurghardt/Hazards}.
+In summary, our contributions are as follows. \begin{itemize} \item We develop and share a new model to extract hazards from social media posts. \item To demonstrate the model's utility, we apply it to two newly collected online datasets, and contrast hazards to alternative indicators of affect and threat. \item We analyze hazards used in information operations to further reveal influence tactics. \item We share hazard-annotated data from a wide range of X posts so as to enable researchers to iteratively improve upon this model. \end{itemize}

-Overall, these results demonstrate the need for, and utility of, a new tool to detect information concerning hazards.
-When applied at scale, this tool can help replicate and validate prior findings in psychology, and may prove useful in revealing influence operations.
+Overall, these results demonstrate the need for, and utility of, our new tool to detect information about hazards, especially in social media environments.